 0 Total Credits

-- The DNP Project is related to advanced nursing practice and benefits a group, population or community rather than an individual patient.
+- The DNP Project is related to advanced nursing practice and benefits a group, population, or community rather than an individual patient.
 It addresses identified needs and builds on an evidence base.
-DNP projects may include but are not limited to: Translate research into practice and evaluate outcomes Quality improvement (care processes, continuity of care, patient outcomes) Implement and evaluate evidence-based practice guidelines Analyze policy: develop, implement, evaluate or revise policy Design and use databases to retrieve information for decision making, planning, evaluation Conduct financial analyses to compare care models and potential cost savings, etc. Design and evaluate new models of care Design and evaluate health promotion and disease prevention programs Assess integration of technology in care The theme that links these forms of scholarly experiences is the use of evidence to improve either practice or patient outcomes.
-Additional examples of DNP projects can be found on the National Organization of Nurse Practitioner Faculty (NONPF) website under Practice Doctorate Resource Center.
+DNP projects may include but are not limited to: Translate research into practice and evaluate outcomes Quality improvement (care processes, continuity of care, patient outcomes) Implement and evaluate evidence-based practice guidelines Analyze policy: develop, implement, evaluate, or revise policy Design and use databases to retrieve information for decision making, planning, evaluation Conduct financial analyses to compare care models and potential cost savings, etc. Design and evaluate new models of care Design and evaluate health promotion and disease prevention programs Assess integration of technology in care The theme that links these forms of scholarly experiences is the use of evidence to improve either practice or patient outcomes.
+Additional examples of DNP projects can be found on the National Organization of Nurse Practitioner Faculties (NONPF) website under Practice Doctorate Resource Center.

 Grand Total Credits: 75